datamade/ocd-api-documentation/docs/endpoints.rst

   * votes

-Independently filterable and searchable, the endpoints organize individual entries, each receiving a unique id.
-Displaying an entry reveals detailed information about a specified instance of civic data.
+Independently filterable and searchable, the endpoints organize individual entries, each receiving a unique id, which points to detailed information about a specified instance of civic data.

 Elements of an Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each endpoint has two parts: (1) the **listing pages**, which contain general information on each entity, and (2) the **detail pages**, which contain all available data on a given entity.
+An endpoint has two parts: (1) the **listing pages**, which contain general information on entities, and (2) the **detail pages**, which contain all available data on a given entity.
 Some entries also contain the names and ids of related entities stored in different endpoints.

-    i. **Listing Page.** To access the listing page for a given endpoint, enter the following URL:
+    i. **Listing Page.** To access the listing page for an endpoint, enter a URL with the following pattern:

       ::

-          ocd.datamade.us/{end_point_name}/
+          ocd.datamade.us/{end point name}/

-      The endpoint name should be one of the following categories listed above.
+      The endpoint name should be one of the categories listed above.
 Example:

       ::

           ocd.datamade.us/events

     ii. **Detail Page.** The listing page displays a collection of entries, and each entry receives a unique id that makes possible the entity detail page.
-To access a detail page, enter the following URL:
+To access a detail page, enter a URL with the following pattern:

       ::